 Did you know that some of today’s most popular music can be played with just a few easy piano chords?
-If you’re looking for easy pop songs to play on piano, you’re not limited to children’s keyboard songs.
+If you’re looking for easy popular piano songs to play on piano, you’re not limited to children’s keyboard songs.
 In fact, you can play some of the most powerful and popular songs of today with just a handful of chords.
+Our table below includes easy piano notes for popular songs:

 |All About That Bass – Meghan Trainor||A, Bm, E, A|